LeratoMalatji/EndToEnd-TestFrameWork/README.md

                 -chromeDriver -version 83
                 -geckodriver
                 -IEDriverServer.exe
-                -safari driver is deprecated -1. install safari extention for selenium -2.
+                -safari driver is deprecated -1. install safari extention for selenium on local safari browser then -2.
 Go safari preference , then click on advance then click on the checkbox show Developer manu in munu bar
                                               -3.On the safari manu bar go to Develop and click on Allow Remote Automation